About Wild Women Hawai'i

 About Michelle Gallagher Escobar, MA

-I’m Michelle, a longtime Hilo resident, and the founder of Wild Women Hawai‘i.
+Aloha, I’m Michelle, longtime Hilo resident and the founder of Wild Women Hawai‘i LLC.

-I lead women’s circles, retreats, and somatic offerings rooted in nervous system care and honest connection.
-My work is not about fixing, performing, or striving.
-It’s about creating spaces where women can simply be themselves, with nothing to prove.
-I offer women many ways to take up space — without pressure to get in shape, master a skill, stay positive, or explain themselves.
+I lead women’s gatherings, retreats, and somatic offerings rooted in nervous system care and honest connection.
+My work is about creating spaces where women can simply be themselves.

 My Roots in the Work